 The discount rate appropriate for discounting future pension liabilities, is related to the riskiness of the underlying assets, but it is not the same.
 Remember, a defined benefit pension liability is like a debt of the firm.
 If the debt (pension liability) is riskfree, then the expected rate of return on the debt -- and thus the appropriate discount rate for the debt payments -- is the risk free rate.
 This does not change as the assets become riskier, as long as the liability remains risk free.
 Raising the risk of the assets makes the equity riskier, but not necessarily the debt.
 As the risk of the assets is increased, a point will be reached when the debt (pension liability) is no longer risk free.
 In this case, increasing the risk of the assets, will raise the riskiness and the expected rate of return on the debt.
 However, even in this case the expected return on the debt will be less than the expected return on the assets.
 The expected return on the debt will rise with the expected return on the assets, but not one for one.
-Equivalently, the appropriate rate for discounting the cashflows to the pension liability will be less than the rate appropriate for discounting the cashflows to the pension liability will be less than the rate appropriate for discounting the cashflows to the pension liability will be less than the asset's value of the pension liabilities covaries with the asset's value of the pension liabilities covaries with the asset's value only in the range where the asset's value is less than or equal to the value of the pension liability.
-For higher values of the assets, changes in the asset's value do not increase the value of the pension asset -- because it does not increase its payoff.
+Equivalently, the appropriate rate for discounting the cashflows to the pension liability will be less than the rate appropriate for discounting the cashflows to the pension liability will be less than the rate appropriate for discounting the cashflows to the pension liabilities covaries with the asset's value of the pension liabilities covaries with the asset's value of the pension liabilities covaries with the asset's value of the assets, changes in the asset's value do not increase the value of the pension liability.
+For higher values of the assets, changes in the asset's value do not increase the value of the pension liability.

 Most of the risk is being born by the equity holders, not the pension plan beneficiaries.